-On January 1, 2022, the minimum and maximum salary rates for academic professionals will increase by 1%, unless new language about minimum and maximum salaries is agreed to during interim bargaining after the transition into the new AP job structure.
-Prior to January 1 of each year, the Office of Human Resources will provide the new minimum and maximum salary rates to the Association and will publish the new rates on its webpage.
+(c) On January 1, 2024, the minimum and maximum salary rates for Academic Professionals willincrease by an amount specified in Section 3(f) of this article.
+Prior to January 1, 2024, the Office of Human Resources will provide the new minimum and maximum salary rates to the Association and willpublish the new rates on its webpage.

-(c) Nine- (9) month salary rate equivalencies will be calculated by dividing the twelve- (12) month salary rate by 1.22 and rounding up to the nearest monthly whole-dollar amount.
+(d) Nine- (9) month salary rate equivalencies will be calculated by dividing the twelve- (12) month salary rate by 1.22 and rounding up to the nearest monthly whole-dollar amount.

-(d) Upon completion of the AP transition process to the new Job Family and Job Level structure, the University will provide AAUP with a list of all Academic Professionals, their placement, and their salary, and the parties will immediately commence bargaining to determine new salary minimums for the new Job Family and Job Level structures to replace the salary rate chart in sub-section 2 of this Section.

 Section 6A.
 Promotion in Rank-Minimum Adjustments.

-Tenure-related and non-tenure track faculty members shall receive a salary increase of at least 8% upon promotion in rank or the minimum for the new rank, whichever is greater.

-Section 6B: Post-Tenure Review Salary Increase.

-The ASR of each tenured faculty member whose post-tenure review finds they meet standards, pursuant to the post-tenure review guidelines adopted pursuant to Article 16 and this Agreement, shall be increased by \$4,788.
-Post-Tenure Review salary increases will be effective September 16.
-This amount will remain the same for the duration of this contract.

-Section 6C: Post-Continuous Appointment Review Salary Increase.

-As of September 16, 2022, Non-Tenure Track Faculty who meet the standards for their post-continuous appointment review will receive a \$1,900 increase to their ASR.
-In future years, Post-Continuous Appointment Review salary increases will be effective September 16.
-This amount will remain the same for the duration of this contact.
+1 2 3 Tenure-related and non-tenure track faculty members shall receive a salary increase of at least 8% upon 4 promotion in rank or the minimum for the new rank, whichever isgreater.
+5 6 7 Section 6B: Post-Tenure Review Salary Increase.
+8 The ASR of each tenured faculty member whose post-tenure review finds they meet standards, pursuant to the post-tenure review guidelines adopted pursuant to Article16 and this Agreement, 9 shall be increased by \$4,788.
+Post-Tenure Review salary increases will be effective September16.
+10 This amount will remain the same for the duration of this contract.
+11 12 13 Section 6C: Post-Continuous Appointment Review Salary Increase.
+14 15 16 As of September 16, 2022, Non-Tenure Track Faculty who meet the standards for their post-17 Continuous appointment review will receive a \$1,900 increase to their ASR.
+In future years, Post-18 Continuous Appointment Review salary increases will be effective September 16.
+This amount will 19 remain the same for the duration of this contact.
+20 21 22 Section 7A.

-Section 7A.
 Academic Professional Level Reassignment Salary Increase.

-(a) If an Academic Professional position is reassigned to a higher level within the same job family, the reassignment salary increase shall be effective on the first day of the month following the date of submission of the reassignment request, should the request be approved.
-The minimum reassignment salary increase in 2021 shall be:

-9-month appt.
-12-month appt. \$2,237 \$2,723

-The minimum reassignment salary increase in subsequent years shall be increased by the percentage increase in base pay provided to academic professionals that year due to the change in CPI, unless new language regarding academic professional salaries is agreed to during interim bargaining over the classification and compensation study.
-Prior to January 1 of each year, the Office of Human Resources will provide the new minimum reassignment salary increase amount to the Association and will publish the new amount on its webpage.

-(b) An Academic Professional whose position is reassigned to a higher level in a different job family should consult Article 17, Section 4 (e) and (f) concerning salary rate.
+23 24 (a) If an Academic Professional position is reassigned to a higher level within the same job family, the 25 reassignment salary increase shall be effective on the first day of the month following the date of 26 submission of the reassignment request, should the request be approved.
+The minimum reassignment 27 salary increase in 2023 shallbe: 28 29 9-month appt.
+12-month appt.
+30 \$2,393 \$2,913 31 32 33 The minimum reassignment salary increase in 2024 shall be the 2023 amount increased by the COLA 34 percentage calculated in accordance with Section 3, paragraph (f) above.
+Prior to January 1, 2024, the 35 Office of Human Resources will provide the new minimum reassignment salary increase amount to the 36 Association and will publish the new amount on itswebpage.
+37 38 39 (b) An Academic Professional whose position is reassigned to a higher level in a different job family should consult Article 17, Section 4 (e) and (f) concerning salary rate.
+40 41 42